Historical Football Data via API — 2026 Guide

 How far back does the historical data go?

-TheStatsAPI provides over 20 years of historical data for major competitions.
+TheStatsAPI provides 10 years of historical data for major competitions.
 The exact start year varies by league - top European leagues (Premier League, La Liga, Bundesliga, Serie A, Ligue 1) have the deepest history, while smaller or newer competitions may have shorter windows.
-The API covers 1,196 competitions in total.
+The default catalog includes 80 competitions, with up to 1,196 competitions available on request.

 Can I download all historical data at once?